Spain in talks with cabs protesting ride-hailing services

+The Paseo de la Castellana, one of Madrid’s longest and broadest avenues, was a sea of hundreds of unmoving white taxis.
+Protesters played soccer and relaxed on sun loungers on the usually busy main road, while the knock-on effects on traffic spread across the capital.

+Elsewhere, traffic around Barcelona’s busy El Prat airport was chaotic, and the city’s Gran Via was a logjam of vehicles.
+Valencia, on the east coast, also felt the strike.

-MADRID — Representatives of taxi driver unions and Spain’s government are meeting to find a way out of an indefinite strike protesting the proliferation of private ride-hailing services.
+Representatives of taxi driver unions and Spain’s government were meeting to find a way out of the open-ended strike.

-The Ministry of Development says Monday’s meeting will follow others with representatives of drivers working for apps like Uber and Cabify.
+The Ministry of Development said it would also hold talks with representatives of drivers working for apps like Uber and Cabify.

 Taxi drivers are angered by a court’s decision to temporarily suspend Barcelona’s move to curb the operation of private companies.
 They also demand a ratio of 1 to 30 private versus public taxi licenses.